Goetz Fitzpatrick LLP

-Best Lawyers selected Neal as the 2017 “Lawyer of the Year” in New York City for “Litigation-Construction Law” and Super Lawyers named him as one of the “Top 100 Lawyers” in 2016 and 2017 in the New York Metropolitan Area.
+Best Lawyers selected Neal as the 2017 Lawyer of the Year in New York City for Litigation-Construction Law and Super Lawyers named him as one of the Top 100 Lawyers in 2016, 2017 and 2018 for the New York Metropolitan Area.

 Neal’s commitment to his practice extends beyond the courtroom.
-He represents clients in arbitration proceedings and also serves as a neutral on the Panel of Construction Arbitrators of the American Arbitration Association (“AAA”), including its Construction Arbitration Master Panel.
+He represents clients in arbitration proceedings and also serves as a neutral on the Panel of Construction Arbitrators of the American Arbitration Association (AAA), including its Construction Arbitration Master Panel.
 He also serves on the Panel of Arbitrators for the International Centre for Dispute Resolution.
 He has served as an arbitrator for New York City’s Civil Court and founded the Bergen County Bar Association’s Construction Law Committee.